(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 • Provide information regarding what to consider when appointing a Medical Treatment Decision Maker.

-• Assist clients to work out what is important to them to be included in ACD.
+• Assist clients in working out what is important to them to be included in ACD.

 • Facilitate a session with clients to complete the ACD documentation.